 “In the initial stage of breast cancer, you have to cross more miles to get disability benefits,” she says.
 “Those suffering from stage 3 or above are more likely to medically qualify, but there are still ways to get some benefits, such as coverage of medications.”

 Social Security Disability Insurance (SSDI) is a federal disability insurance benefit for those who have worked and paid into Social Security.
-According to the American Cancer Society, those who have any type of cancer may be able to have an SSDI application processed more quickly.
+According to the

 Benefits are limited to those who are unable to “perform substantial gainful activity,” according to Liz Supinski, director of data science at the Society for Human Resource Management.